Lidizz/Lidizz/README.md

 ---

-## 🛠️ Tools & Technologies We Cover
+## 🛠️ Tools & Technologies

-These are the tools and technologies I’m working with in my studies and projects:
+These are the tools and technologies I’m working with in my studies and projects, and some I wish to explore:

 ### Programming Languages
 <p align="left">